 - Housed in four different residential areas, the Residential First Year Experience offers freshmen a variety of programmatic and academic focus areas.

 - Living and Learning Communities enable you to live with a small group of students who share your academic interests, lifestyle preferences and/or cultural bonds.

 - Residential Academic Programs (RAP) feature small classes or discussions sections taught in the residence halls.

-- Single-sex housing, gender free housing and Coed suites are a few of the other housing options available.
+- Single-sex housing, gender inclusive housing, and diversity-related communities are a few of the additional housing options.